microsoft/CameraTraps/api/synchronous/README.md

 Build the Docker image

-- Clone the API Framework repo

-- In `Containers/base-py/Dockerfile`, remove `RUN easy_install3 pip` and add `python3-pip` to the list of packages installed in the `RUN apt-get` command.
+- Clone the API Framework repo, and there, in `Containers/base-py/Dockerfile`, remove `RUN easy_install3 pip` and add `python3-pip` to the list of packages installed in the `RUN apt-get` command.

 - Build our custom base Docker image to solve TensorFlow version and GPU finding issues.
 From the Framework repo's `Containers` directory,
 ```bash